Oceania Regatta current position

 Shipboard entertainment options - Fun and Sport

 At the time of its onset, Oceania's management had clear objectives: to offer luxury service without becoming a luxurious cruise line.
 Priced in the premium or luxurious range, Regatta offers an experience that's near to luxury without being an all-inclusive ship.
-Although her cabins are smaller than those offered on most luxury vessels, the conveniences, attentive service and delicious cuisine are probably to fool most people into believing they are travelling in ultra-luxury style.
+Although her cabins are smaller than those offered on most luxury vessels, the conveniences, attentive service and delicious cuisine are probably to fool most people into believing they are traveling in ultra-luxury style.

 Follows the complete list of Regatta lounges, clubs and other entertainment venues for kids, teens and adults.